svn2github/Easyhook/branches/release-2.7/README.txt

 Since the CRT is now statically compiled, you won't need the Visual Studio Redistributable package anymore.
 For testing purposes I would always recommend to use the DEBUG version...

+.NET 3.5 or .NET 4.0 is required for Managed hooks.